Avatars vs. Natural Persons

 - Visitor Counter: arrival time, kiosk UUID

-- Rating (only applies to Fashioncentric and Art Galleries of SL kiosks): rating stars, kiosk UUID, time, review text.
+- Rating (only applies to Fashioncentric and Art Venues of SL kiosks): rating stars, kiosk UUID, time, review text.

 Click and visitor data is not stored longer than 6 months.
 After that it is permanently purged.
 Payment data is stored for 1 year then purged, because some fundraising organizations need those records.
 Subscriber lists are purged 30 days (give or take) after the inworld server they are connected to is deleted.

 Server owners and designated admins also get information stored about them, primarily which servers they are admins for and which ones they own.
 This info is purged when the server is deleted.

 To access the Owner section of the sasun.info website, you must create an account and log in.
 Logins (your Sasun.info user name) has an email name attached to it as well as one avatar UUID to connect you to your avatar.
 Those login names and email names are not shared with anyone, ever.
 It is only used to send you a password reset link if you forget your password, that’s it.
 Logins are purged 6 months after the last login date, if there are no inworld servers associated with that login account.

 Owners and admins of a KioskNet server can see additional data about avatars related to kiosks attached to the servers they own or administer: